polyphene/docs.holium.org/docs/get-started/connect-objects.md

 └────────────────────────────────────────────────────────┴─────────────────────────────┴─────────────────────────────┘
 ```

-Now that all our nodes are linked we will be able to execute the transformation pipeline and share it
+Now that we have connected all of our nodes we will check that the transformation pipeline DAG is valid,
-to other people !
+export it to the **interplanetary area** to version it and finally execute it !